Knee Injuries

 Ideal for remote check-ins, injury advice, or rehab progression.
 Includes a detailed history, movement screening (via video), tailored rehab guidance, and follow-up support via email.
 Perfect if you’re unable to attend in person but still want expert insight and direction.

-We welcome both self-pay and insured patients.
+Yes – we welcome both self-pay and insured patients.

-Self-pay appointments can be booked online instantly.
+Self-pay patients: Book online instantly.

-If you’re using private health insurance, please complete our short Insurance Booking Form instead.
-This helps us verify your policy details (such as authorisation codes and session limits) before confirming your appointment.
+Private health insurance patients: Please complete our short Insurance Booking Form so we can verify your policy details (e.g. authorisation codes, session limits) before confirming your appointment.
+Once submitted, we’ll be in touch promptly to finalise your booking.

 Evaluating the diagnostic pathway for acute ACL injuries in trauma centres: a systematic review.